Kirk Gibson's 1988 World Series home run

 Kirk Gibson (at left, in 2011) and Dennis Eckersley (at right, in 2008), batter and pitcher of the walk-off home run in Game 1 of the 1988 World Series.

-Kirk Gibson's 1988 World Series home run was a baseball play that occurred in Game 1 of the 1988 World Series, on October 15, 1988, at Dodger Stadium in Los Angeles.
-Gibson was initially held out of the Los Angeles Dodgers' lineup with injuries to both legs, but after being called upon to pinch hit in the bottom of the ninth inning with two outs, he hit a two-run, walk-off home run against Oakland Athletics pitcher Dennis Eckersley.
-The home run won the game for the Dodgers by a score of 5–4.
+In Game 1 of the 1988 World Series at Dodger Stadium in Los Angeles on October 15, 1988, the Los Angeles Dodgers' Kirk Gibson hit a two-out, two-run walk-off home run against Oakland Athletics pitcher Dennis Eckersley in the bottom of the ninth inning to give the Dodgers the 5–4 win.
+Gibson was initially held out of the lineup with injuries to both legs, but was called upon to pinch hit.

 After winning the National League (NL) West division, the Dodgers were considered the underdogs throughout the 1988 postseason, first to the New York Mets in the NL Championship Series, then to the Athletics in the World Series.
 Gibson, who was not expected to play due to injuries in both legs sustained during the NLCS, was surprisingly inserted as a pinch hitter with the Dodgers trailing 4–3 with two outs in the bottom of the ninth inning and the tying run at first base.
 Gibson's home run—his only plate appearance of the series—helped the Dodgers defeat the Athletics, four games to one, securing their sixth World Series title.

 The play has since become legendary in the baseball world, and is regarded as one of the greatest home runs of all time.
 It was voted the "greatest moment in L.A. sports history" in a 1995 poll.
 Many of the images associated with the home run, particularly Gibson pumping his fist while circling the bases, are often shown in classic highlight reels, usually accompanied by play-by-play from broadcasters Vin Scully or Jack Buck.
 Though not related to his World Series home run, Gibson would be named the 1988 NL Most Valuable Player.